quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Reference Tracking

-An encoder MUST ensure that an indexed representation is not received by the encoder after the referenced entry has already been evicted, and might wish to ensure that the decoder will not suffer head-of-line blocking when encoding particular references.
+An encoder MUST ensure that a header block which references a dynamic table entry is not received by the decoder after the referenced entry has already been evicted, and might wish to ensure that the decoder will not suffer head-of-line blocking when encoding particular references.

-In order to enable this, the encoder MUST track outstanding (unacknowledged) header blocks on request streams and MAY track outstanding header blocks on the control stream.
+In order to enable this, the encoder MUST track outstanding (unacknowledged) header blocks and MAY track outstanding table updates.

 When the encoder receives feedback from the decoder, it dereferences table entries that were indexed in the acknowledged header.
 To track which entries